-The Bershire Eagle - Have you always wanted to be a part of an orchestra but don't play an instrument?
+The Berkshire Eagle - Have you always wanted to be a part of an orchestra but don't play an instrument?
 The walking symphony 'Unsilent Night' is back

 "Unsilent Night" composer Phil Kline, center, in a red beanie, speaks to the assembled before last year's performance in Adams.